Business Operating Grants

 • Be in good standing with the town where they are located.

-• Be up to date on all prior MCRC and state lending programs, if applicable.
+• Be current on all prior MCRC and state lending programs, if applicable.

 • Be in operation, even if working remotely.

-• MCRC Business Operating Grants can fund a business only once in a calendar year; any future applications to the program from the same business will require additional documentation and review.
+• ture applications to the program from the same business will require additional documentation and review.

 • Please note: even if the business meets these conditions, it will be disqualified if it has any of the following: